 In order to support individuals’ growth, managers keep track of their subordinates’ abilities and career goals in management by objective (MBO) interviews and, in response to requests, assign them to various positions under a rotation system.

 Employees can also be transferred under an internal public application system aimed at discovering and assigning promising employees and invigorating teams.
 Active rotation provides employees with career opportunities while pursuing their own personal growth.
-Renesas’ Internal Job Application System was introduced in 2014, and in the three most recent years, we received 292 applications from employees globally, and of those, 110 employees successfully transferred to the new posts of their choosing.
+Renesas’ Internal Job Application System was introduced in 2014, and we receive many applications each year.
+In 2022, we received 250 applications from employees globally, and of those, 104 employees successfully transferred to the new posts of their choice.

 Training for New Employees, Supporting Human Resources Development for Junior Employees, and Management Training

-Onboarding for new hires, follow-up training for new employees, and a presentation by employees on achievement made in the first 2 years are designed to enable new employees to become independent quickly, as well as to increase skills and motivation in junior employees.
+In Japan, onboarding for new hires, follow-up training for new employees, and a presentation by employees on achievement made in the first 2 years are designed to enable new employees to become independent quickly, as well as to increase skills and motivation in junior employees.
 Through these series of experiences, employees learn the basic technical knowledge and skills needed to perform their jobs as well as a common ability to accomplish tasks, thereby laying the foundations for becoming employees capable of playing globally within the Group.
-In addition, newly-appointed senior staff specialists and senior managers undergo learning opportunities enabling them to acquire the skills and knowledge required in management.

 In Japan, we provide a training system where junior employees train newly hired employees.